 Ph.D. in Nursing

 The Ph.D. program in nursing prepares nurse scholars in health promotion.
-Graduates function as researchers, clinicians and educators who demonstrate leadership in health promotion, professional, political and social arenas.The post-Master's curriculum has been recently been streamlined from 60 credits to 48 credits In addition, to meet the needs of working students with a more flexible program design, we have changed our nursing core courses to either fully online or to a weekend executive blended format with in-person class meetings once/month on a Saturday and the remainder of the learning sessions conducted online using state of the art technology.
+Graduates function as researchers, clinicians and educators who demonstrate leadership in health promotion, professional, political and social arenas.The post-Master's curriculum has been recently been streamlined from 60 credits to 48 credits In addition, to meet the needs of working professionals with a more flexible program design, we have changed our nursing core courses to either fully online or to a weekend executive blended format with in-person class meetings once/month on a Saturday and the remainder of the learning sessions conducted online using state-of-the-art technology.

 Admission and Degree Information

-The Health Promotion option of the Ph.D. program focuses on the development of nurse scholars who will:
+The Ph.D. program focuses on the development of nurse scholars who will:

 - Demonstrate leadership roles as researchers, clinicians and educators

 - Advance knowledge in the area of health promotion